 The GPC Hotline is a free call number, 1800 063 408, and is available 24 hours a day, seven days a week.

 Procedure on Public Interest Disclosure

 On 1 January 2010, the Public Interest Disclosures Act 2010 (PID Act) came into effect.
 The PID Act creates an obligation on GPC to implement reasonable procedures to deal with Public Interest Disclosures (PIDs).

 The Company Secretary is the PID Officer for the purposes of the Procedure.
-All PIDs and related activity are reported to the Audit and Compliance Committee by the PID Officer on a regular basis for consideration.
+All PIDs and related activity are reported to the Finance, Investment, Commercial and Audit Committee by the PID Officer on a regular basis for consideration.
 Employees are also reminded of their obligations under this Procedure at the annual business update sessions.

-- achieving our business objectives by minimising the impact of risks we can meaningfully and realistically control which would otherwise significantly affect our assets and earnings; and
+achieving our business objectives by minimising the impact of risks we can meaningfully and realistically control which would otherwise significantly affect our assets and earnings

 Supervisors are required to ensure that as new risks are identified, or current risks are removed or escalated, the Business Risk Database is updated and that risks are communicated to their respective business units.
 A formal review of each business unit's risks must also be conducted by supervisors at least once a year as part of the business planning and budgeting process.
 These reviews consider the completeness of the risks identified, the accuracy of assessments, and review the effectiveness and continued operation of identified controls and accountabilities.